Methods of Use

 Hair/Scalp Treatment – 25 drops essential oil to 1 oz carrier oil

 Bathing and Dry Brushing

-Milk – 5-10 drops essential oil in ¼ cup whole milk, add to water after tub is turned off
+Milk – 5-10 drops essential oil in ¼ cup whole milk, add to water after the tub is turned off.

-Bath Salts – 5-8 drops of essential oil per cup of bath salts Showers – after shower, apply 4-6 drops of essential oil to wet cloth, vigorously rub over body, quick rinse
+Shower Bath Salts – 5-8 drops of essential oil per cup of bath salts Showers – after the shower, apply 4-6 drops of essential oil to a wet cloth, vigorously rub over the body, quick rinse.

-Dry Brush – prior to a shower or bath: 1-3 drops of essential oil on a natural bristle brush, brush towards heart
+Dry Brush – 1-3 drops of essential oil on a natural bristle brush, brush towards the heart, shower or bathe.